GuildCrafts/web-development-js/contracts/133-Code_to_Docs_to_Code.md

 ## Challenge Rubric

+This goal will likely be within your ZPD if you...

 - Can write JavaScript programs for Node.js
 - Can navigate technical API documentation
 - Know the difference between methods and properties